d1manson/waveform/README.md

 Daniel decided that browsers are good for rapid design of user-friendly interfaces.
 This is very much a work in progress.
 Note that only Chrome is actively supported.
 Firefox seems to work okay, but other browsers less so.
 Feel free to contribute.

+**To use the application do one of the following:**
++ [click here](https://googledrive.com/host/0B2QfZjKOj5KxT2wwSFZwRUVXNVE/) for the latest fairly stable version
++ [click here](https://googledrive.com/host/0B2QfZjKOj5KxT2wwSFZwRUVXNVE/dev) for the latest (very unstable) dev version
-To use the application, just download the code and open index.html in your browser.
-Alternatively, for the latest fairly stable version, [click here](https://googledrive.com/host/0B2QfZjKOj5KxT2wwSFZwRUVXNVE/).
-You can also see the (very unstable) dev version [here](https://googledrive.com/host/0B2QfZjKOj5KxT2wwSFZwRUVXNVE/dev).
++ download the code and open index.html in your browser.

 ![screenshot](/screenshot1.png "screenshot with labels")